clrko/clrko.github.io/_posts/2020-11-13-react_admin.md

 ### How does it work?

-* The admin application communicates with any API in a standardized way through data provider, whether the API uses REST, Graphql or anything else.
+* The admin application communicates with any API in a standardized way through a data provider, whether the API uses REST, GraphQL or anything else.
 * Data Provider is an *adapter* for an API.
 It acts as the interface between them.
 * It takes care of the querying and response handling between both of them.

 ![dataprovider](/assets/images/react_admin/data_provider.png)
 * You can use [React-Admin's or open-sourced data providers](https://marmelab.com/react-admin/DataProviders.html#available-providers) and create your own